-Quick answer: Yes, protein powder can expire due to Maillard browning which is the breakdown of lysine, a key amino acid in protein powders.
-To check if your protein powder expired smell or taste a small amount and trust your senses.
-For more details read on.
+Quick answer: Yes, protein powder can expire due to Maillard browning – the breakdown of lysine, a key amino acid in protein powders.
+To check if your protein powder has expired, smell or taste a small amount and trust your senses.
+For more details, read on!

-If you use protein powder as a supplement to help fill in occasional gaps in your diet, there’s a strong chance that tubs of the stuff have a habit of sticking around for long stretches of time.
-When you do dig one out, you might very well find that the expiration has long since come and gone.
+If you use protein powder as a supplement to help fill in occasional gaps in your diet, there’s a strong chance that these tubs of powder have a habit of sticking around for long stretches of time.
+When you go to dig one out, you might very well find that the expiration has long since come and gone.

 What then?
 Does protein powder really expire?
 How do you know when your protein powder is too old to use?

 In order to answer this question properly, it’s important that you understand one key fact about all packaged foods: expiration dates are an estimate.

 Actually, that estimated date isn’t even based on when the product is likely to spoil.
 Instead, it’s based on how long it takes for the flavor and texture of the food to change.

 So, right away one conclusion becomes clear.
 The expiration date doesn’t automatically mean that your protein powder is bad or unsafe to use.
 In fact, since protein powder is so dry, the chances of it going rancid or growing bacteria are small – unless you are storing it in a steamy or humid place.
 Still, there are other things to consider.

 Although the term is generally used in the singular, the reality is that there are lots of different types of protein out there, characterized by their amino acid profiles.
 When a protein contains all of the essential amino acids that your body cannot create on its own, it’s described as “complete.”